Higher Education Sector Architecture (HOSA)

 Development of target structure

-The goal structure was developed on the basis of various policy documents from (sector) partners and institutions.
+The goal structure was developed on the basis of various policy documents of (sector) partners and institutions.
 Based on various workshops and articles in the media, it was supplemented.
 In doing so, we mainly looked for a way to represent them in a common way.

 Use of the goal structure in practice